Travel Advisory for Republic of Bulgaria

 Viaggiare Sicuri (Italy)

-It notes that the model AT railway card is not accepted as a valid travel document, and highlights that vehicle confiscation is a standard penalty for driving under the influence of drugs or alcohol.
+It also notes that the Italian model AT railway card is not accepted as a valid travel document, and alerts businesses to register their technicians on the 'DoveSiamoNelMondo' portal.

 BMEIA (Austria)